 - DO make sure your press release will stand out no matter when you send it

-But at the end of the day, your industry, your location and your target audience could all have an effect on the best time to send press releases.
+But at the end of the day, your industry, your location, and your target audience could affect the best time to send press releases.

 For this reason, you will need to rely on your best judgment to determine the best time to send your press release.
 Past data regarding the performance of your press release emails can also help you figure out which times work better for your brand.